 Discover Breathtaking Annecy, the Venice of France

 Despite its quaint appearance and the old town’s cobbled streets, Annecy is actually the largest city in the Haute-Savoie department.
-Manufacturing was first established in the 19th century when silk was produced here and the city is still home to several large engineering businesses.
-Its location within the region of Auvergne-Rhône-Alpes, just 35 kilometres from the Swiss city of Geneva, has helped it become firmly established as a centre for commerce and tourism.
+Manufacturing was first established in the 19th century when silk was produced here, and the city is still home to several large engineering businesses.
+Its location in the Auvergne-Rhône-Alpes, just 35 kilometres from the Swiss city of Geneva, has helped it become firmly established as a centre for commerce and tourism.

 Landmarks to Explore in Annecy